matthiasn/angular-grunt-protractor-starter/README.md

     http-server -a localhost -p 8000

-Go check out that the project directory is served on **[http://localhost:8000](http://localhost:8000)**.
+Check out that the project directory is served on **[http://localhost:8000](http://localhost:8000)**.
 Navigate to the **[src](http://localhost:8000/src)** directory to see the sample AngularJS application running.
 The ```-a localhost``` option ensures that we only open port 8000 on the localhost interface.
-No need to open it for the world in this scenario.
+Without this option, the page would also be accessible from the outside, which can be useful when trying to connect from a mobile device that is on the same network.

 Now we can start up **webdriver / selenium** with the following command:

     webdriver-manager start

 Finally, we can run our tests.
-We can either call protractor directly:
+We can either call Protractor directly:

     protractor conf/protractor.conf.js

-Or we can let grunt handle the call to protractor.
-The following tasks include the protractor call:
+Or we can let **grunt** handle the call to Protractor.
+The following tasks include the Protractor call:

     grunt test
     grunt dist